sabrinarasch/assembly_course_scripts/README.md

         * singularity
         * /data/courses/assembly-annotation-course/containers2/MAKER_3.01.03.sif

-### Week 8 - Assess annotation quality.
+### Week 8 - Assess annotation quality
 The goal of week 8 was to assess the annotation quality.
+The completeness of the annotation was analysed using BUSCO.
+Further the sequence homology to functionally validated proteins was analysed.
+This was done using the UniProt database.

 * Scripts: 08_01_BUSCO_evaluation.sh, 08_02_UniProt_evaluation.sh
 * Software: busco 4.1.4, ncbi-blast 2.10.1+